ChanthMiao/ghc-wiki-mirror/view-patterns-archive.md

 ```

-This requires a new top-leven declaration form `pat`; and I don't think it's nearly
+This requires a new top-level declaration form `pat`; and I don't think it's nearly
 as easy to understand as the current proposal.
 Notably, in the first equation for
-`delete` it's ahrd to see that the second `x` is a bound occurrence; this somehow
+`delete` it's hard to see that the second `x` is a bound occurrence; this somehow
 follows from the `pat` declaration.